jlim262/shri-kit/README.md

 ### motion_speech_generator(motion_arbiter) node

 motion_speech_generator node generates a sort of script which robot should express motions and dialog to speech.
 Currently, it supports 8 tags such as SAY, GAZE, POINTING, SCREEN, MOBILITY, SM, EXPRESSION for generating a script.
+Also emotions are supported(happy, neutral, sad, surprise, angry).

 ### expression(motion_renderer) node